mehulagg/gitlab/doc/user/clusters/agent/index.md

 This error is shown if the version of the agent is newer that the version of KAS.
 To fix it, make sure that both `agentk` and KAS use the same versions.

+### GitOps - Not synchronizing all manifests

+When your cluster is low on resources, it may not synchronize all the manifests.
+A common symptom in clusters that are low on resources are messages about "unschedulable pods".
+You can resolve the problem by removing workloads from the cluster, or by adding more nodes to the cluster.